-- SolarWinds Server and Application Monitor (SAM) (FREE TRIAL) A server monitor that covers Dell PowerEdge servers, HP ProLiant servers, IBM eServer xSeries servers, Dell PowerEdge Blade racks, HP BladeSystem enclosures, Microsoft Windows Server, and VMware vSphere hypervisors.
+- SolarWinds Server & Application Monitor (SAM) EDITOR’S CHOICE A server monitor that covers Dell PowerEdge servers, HP ProLiant servers, IBM eServer xSeries servers, Dell PowerEdge Blade racks, HP BladeSystem enclosures, Microsoft Windows Server, and VMware vSphere hypervisors.
+Start a 30-day free trial.

 - Paessler PRTG Network Monitor (FREE TRIAL) This is a unified network, server, and application tool that monitors the CPU capacity, memory usage, disk status and performance, fan status, and power supply health of your servers.